Debunking ABLE Myths

 Fact: An individual doesn’t need to be younger than 26 to establish an ABLE account.
 An individual of any age could open an ABLE account, as long as the onset of disability was before the individual’s 26th birthday.

-Myth: The only individual who can deposit money into the ABLE account is the qualified beneficiary.
+Myth: The only person who can deposit money into the ABLE account is the eligible person who has a disability.

-Fact: Any individual, such as a family member, friend or the person with a disability, may contribute to an ABLE account on behalf of the beneficiary and for qualified disability expenses.
-In addition, the term “individual” also includes a trust (i.e., Special Needs Trust or Pooled Income Trust), estate, partnership, association, company or corporation.
+Fact: The individual with a disability or any “person” such as a third party such as a family member, friend or an employer, may contribute to an ABLE account on behalf of the beneficiary.
+The term “person” as defined by the IRS also includes a trust (i.e., Special Needs Trust or Pooled Income Trust), estate, partnership, association, company or corporation.
 Funds may also be rolled over from a 529 college savings account into an ABLE account!

 Myth: An unlimited amount of money can be deposited into an ABLE account.

-Fact: The total annual contribution by all participating contributors for any given tax year is currently $15,000.
+Fact: The total annual contribution by all participating “contributors” for any given tax year is currently $15,000.
 The amount may be adjusted periodically for inflation.
-Currently, $15,000 is also the maximum amount that individuals can make as a gift to someone else and not pay taxes (gift tax exclusion).
-In addition, ABLE account owners who work under the ABLE to Work Act may contribute up to an additional $12,490 (2020) of their gross income into their ABLE account if they do not have an employer-sponsored retirement plan.
-Residents of Alaska can contribute $15,600 and residents of Hawaii can contribute $14,380.
-The total combined account limit, over time, is subject to state-specific limits for education-related 529 savings accounts.
-State ABLE limits range from $235,00 for $529,000.
-In consideration of the annual contribution limit per calendar year, accounts may reach that state limit over time.
+In addition, ABLE account owners who work under the ABLE to Work Act may contribute up to an additional $12,760 (2021) or their gross income for that taxable year, whatever is less, into their ABLE account.
+Residents of Alaska can contribute $15,950 and residents of Hawaii can contribute $14,680.
+They may do this if they have not contributed to an employer sponsored retirement plan that year.
+The total aggregate account limit, over time, is subject to state specific limits for education-related 529 savings accounts.
+Many states have set this limit at more than $500,000 per account.

 Myth: Once my ABLE account exceeds $2,000, I lose my eligibility for SSI benefits and Medicaid.